 In The Players Tribune, Kobe Bryant wrote a piece entitled "Letter to My Younger Self" where he reflects upon what he wish he knew when he was entering the league.
 It's one of many "Letters" that the Tribune published about athletes reflecting on their early career.

 When it comes to pastoral ministry, I still have a lot to learn.
 However there are definitely some lessons I've learned that I wish I knew when I was younger.
-So I reflected & came up with a list of ten things I wish I knew when I was younger & that I'd encourage any young aspiring pastor to consider.
+So I reflected and came up with a list of ten things I wish I knew when I was younger and that I'd encourage any young aspiring pastor to consider.

 1) Preach 30 Minutes or Less